fengtong-bio/Sex-specific-Perl/README.md

 # Sex-specific-Perl
-Sex-specific DNA fragments in Acipenseridae rapidly identified using comparative genomics with high-throughput sequencing
+Rapid identification of sex-specific DNA fragments in Acipenseridae using comparative genomics with high-throughput sequencing